flow-project/flow/docs/source/tutorial.rst

 .. math:: r(v) = \max{0, ||v_{des} \cdot 1^k ||_2 - || v - v_{des} \cdot 1^k ||_2}

-**4.6.1 Using Built-in Reward Functions** Cistar come with several built-in reward functions located in ``cistar_dev.core.rewards`` and ``cistar_dev.core.multi_agent_rewards``.
-In order to use these reward function, we begin by importing these reward function at the top of the
+**4.6.1 Using Built-in Reward Functions** Cistar come with several built-in reward functions located in ``cistar.core.rewards``.
+In order to use these reward function, we begin by importing these reward function at the top of the script:
-script:

 ::

     # cistar's built-in reward functions
-    from cistar_dev.core import rewards
+    from cistar.core import rewards
-    from cistar_dev.core import multi_agent_rewards

 One reward function located in the ``rewards`` file is the function ``desired_velocity``, which computes the reward described in this